 I am a serious multi-tasker.
-I know, I know – I am well aware of the studies that say multi tasking is not the most productive way to work.
-More mistakes are made and therefore more backtracking is necesarry…while also doing 3 more things during the back track. 😉 But I still do it.
+I know, I know – I am well aware of the studies that say multitasking is not the most productive way to work.
+More mistakes are made and therefore more backtracking is necessary…while also doing 3 more things on the backtrack. 😉 But I still do it.
 I consider my self the most inefficient efficiency expert out there!
 Just ask my BF.

 A few months back I decided to try something new.
 I have done a ton of reading about the Decision Fatigue phenomenon.
 Your brain only has a limited amount of bandwidth in a day to make decisions – interestingly, your brain can’t distinguish between the big decisions and small decision.
 When you have many decisions to make in a day you don’t want the simple ones to weigh you down therefor exhausting you when the big decisions are on deck.
 Putting those simple decisions on autopilot helps to conserve your brain bandwidth for other more important decisions throughout the day.
 What to wear, what to eat, which direction to drive to work.
 All examples of the small stuff that little book tells you not to sweat. 😉 I figure if it’s good enough for obviously productive people like Mark Zuckerberg and Steve Jobs, it’s good enough for me…

 Here is a list of things I have implemented in my daily life to cut down on wasted time hemming and hawing: